mrudulasai3606-cmyk/StudentCourseManagementSystem/README.md

 # StudentCourseManagementSystem

-A full-stack web application developed using Java, Spring Boot, Spring MVC, Spring Security, Hibernate, Thymeleaf, and MySQL to manage students, courses, and course registrations.
+A full-stack web application developed using Java, Spring Boot, Spring MVC, Hibernate, Thymeleaf, and MySQL to manage students, courses, and course registrations.

 ---